 Even though a 20% down payment isn’t always required, that doesn’t mean you shouldn’t try to put down as much as you can.
 The less money you have for a down payment, the larger your mortgage will be, and depending on your credit score, the lender’s interest rate might make your mortgage payments higher than your budget will realistically allow — even if you’re well qualified.

 WHAT’S THE REAL ESTATE MARKET LIKE?

 The housing industry is constantly changing.
 It’s influenced by consumer confidence, interest rates, mortgage availability, and the supply of properties in your desired area.
 For example, if there are very few homes on the market, multiple bidders drive up the prices.
-Your sales associate and lender will work with you to assess whether it’s a good time to buy.
+Together with your lender, I will work with you to assess whether it’s a good time to buy.

 ARE YOU READY FOR THE RESPONSIBILITY?